TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 to the PC, [Page1-4] - next page of symbols.
 Press [Exit] to go back to the main Config layout or press the small blue pad [S] again to close the Symbols keyboard.

-mathKeys.h has a few examples of using Alt + Number NumPad for Maths and special symbols or characters.
+mathKeys.h has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
 There are 2 ways to do it - the first is to type the character's Unicode (hex without the 0x or decimal) into MSWord and then press [ALT] + [x].
 The second method is to hold the Alt key down, then type in a special code number using the number keypad and then release the Alt key.
 There are examples of entering the open infinity symbol and the small pi